Bucket Listers

 13 miles round trip; 509 feet elevation

 The Park to Playa trail connects a network of trails and open spaces to the Pacific Ocean at Playa del Ray.
-Starting at Baldwin Hills Parklands, there are multiple trail access points in six segments: Stocker Corridor, Kenneth Hahn State Recreation Area, Blair Hills – Segment C, Baldwin Hills Scenic Overlook, Culver City Park, and Ballona Creek Bike Path.
+Starting at Baldwin Hills Parklands, you'll find multiple trail access points in six segments: Stocker Corridor, Kenneth Hahn State Recreation Area, Blair Hills – Segment C, Baldwin Hills Scenic Overlook, Culver City Park, and Ballona Creek Bike Path.
 The gorgeous trail opened in 2021 and offers a lower elevation with peaceful views.

 Trailhead address: 34°00'57.6"N 118°22'55.4"W.